alexmstancu/simple-atm/README.md

 3. springboot as web framework
 4. H2 in memory db
 5. junit & jmockit for testing
+6. lombok for getter/setters
+7. slf4j for logging (default configuration)

 ## Running the app (win 10)